clevyr/laravel-behat-dusk/README.md

 ![GitHub release (latest SemVer including pre-releases)](https://img.shields.io/github/v/release/clevyr/laravel-behat-dusk?include_prereleases)
 ![](https://github.com/clevyr/laravel-behat-dusk/workflows/Run%20Tests/badge.svg?branch=master)

-Laravel Behat Dusk is a simple package that integrates Behat with Laravel and Laravel Dusk with the goal of writing BDD tests as painless as possible.
+Laravel Behat Dusk is a simple package with the goal of integrating Behat with Laravel and Laravel Dusk.

+**This is not a 1:1 implementation of Behat with Laravel, the current goal is to enable a simple and quick way to write Behavior Driven Tests in Laravel Applications.**

 ---